William Baylebridge: Return to Australia and later life

+Reception

 Though he was considered one of the premier poets of his day, critical opinion of Baylebridge has since waned considerably.
 On balance, the critic Firmin McKinnon probably put it best: "[Baylebridge's] outstanding fault is his obscurity, much of which, one fears, was deliberate and artificial.
 That is a pity for unquestionably he had poetic genius.
 Because of his affectation and obscurity his poetry will remain only for that select few who are willing to plod their way across tedious stretches of aridity in the hope of finding a few rare exotic blooms in places unfrequented by the ordinary seeker of Truth and Beauty."